-Funding I's Credit Facility with affiliates of SunTrust Bank, or the Lender, is \$200 million, has an interest rate spread above LIBOR of 200 basis points, matures in May 2018 and its reinvestment period ends in May 2016.
-In November 2013, we expanded the Credit Facility to allow Funding I to borrow up to \$200 million, up from \$125 million.
-The Credit Facility is subject to satisfaction of certain conditions and the regulatory restrictions that the 1940 Act imposes on us as a BDC.
-As of June 30, 2014 and September 30, 2013, we had \$154.9 million and \$99.6 million of outstanding borrowings under the Credit Facility, respectively, and carried an annual interest rate of 2.16% and 2.18%, respectively, excluding the 0.375% undrawn commitment fee.
-The annualized weighted average cost of debt for the nine months ended June 30, 2014 and 2013, inclusive of the fee on the undrawn commitment on the Credit Facility but excluding amendment costs, was 2.36% and 2.68%, respectively.
+Funding I's Credit Facility with affiliates of SunTrust Bank, or the Lender, is \$200 million, subject to satisfaction of certain conditions and the regulatory restrictions that the 1940 Act imposes on us as a BDC, has an interest rate spread above LIBOR of 200 basis points, a maturity date of May 2018 and a revolving period that ends in May 2016.
+As of December 31, 2014 and September 30, 2014, Funding I had \$135.5 million and \$146.4 million of outstanding borrowings under the Credit Facility, respectively, and carried an interest rate of 2.18% and 2.16%, respectively, excluding the 0.375% undrawn commitment fee.
+The annualized weighted average cost of debt for the three months ended December 31, 2014 and 2013, inclusive of the fee on the undrawn commitment on the Credit Facility but excluding amendment costs, was 2.47% and 2.46%, respectively.

-Until May 2016, or the revolving period, the Credit Facility bears interest at LIBOR plus 200 basis points and, after the revolving period, the rate sets to LIBOR plus 425 basis points for the remaining two years, maturing in May 2018.
+During the revolving period, the Credit Facility bears interest at LIBOR plus 200 basis points and, after the revolving period, the rate sets to LIBOR plus 425 basis points for the remaining two years, maturing in May 2018.
 The Credit Facility is secured by all of the assets of Funding I. Both PennantPark Floating Rate Capital Ltd. and Funding I have made customary representations and warranties and are required to comply with various covenants, reporting requirements and other customary requirements for similar credit facilities.

-The Credit Facility, contains covenants including but not limited to restrictions of loan size, industry requirements, average life of loans, geographic and individual portfolio concentrations, minimum portfolio yield and loan payment frequency.
+The Credit Facility contains covenants, including, but not limited to, restrictions of loan size, industry requirements, average life of loans, geographic and individual portfolio concentrations, minimum portfolio yield and loan payment frequency.
 Additionally, the Credit Facility requires the maintenance of a minimum equity investment in Funding I and income ratio as well as restrictions on certain payments and issuance of debt.
 For instance, we must maintain at least \$25 million in equity and must maintain an interest coverage ratio of at least 125%.
 The Credit Facility compliance reporting is prepared on a basis of accounting other than GAAP.
+As of December 31, 2014, we were in compliance with the covenants relating to our Credit Facility.

-We own 100% of the equity interest in Funding I and will treat the indebtedness of Funding I as our leverage.
+We own 100% of the equity interest in Funding I and treat the indebtedness of Funding I as our leverage.
 In accordance with the 1940 Act, with certain limited exceptions, we are only allowed to borrow amounts such that we are in compliance with our asset coverage ratio after such borrowing.
-Our Investment Adviser serves as collateral manager to Funding I under the Credit Facility.
+Our Investment Adviser serves as collateral manager to Funding I under the Credit Facility